hebinalee/human_PAC_parcellation/README.md

 :large_blue_diamond: **The paper link:** will be updated<br />
 :large_blue_diamond: If you use this code, please cite the article.<br /><br />

-:heavy_check_mark: ✔ This study is divided into following 3 steps:<br />
+✔ This study is divided into following 3 steps:<br />
 　　　**1)** Structural connectome-based PAC parcellation<br />
 　　　**2)** Characterization of subregions in terms of functional connectome pattern<br />
 　　　**3)** Identification of functional hierarchy of subregions via gradient analysis<br /><br />